10 Early Stage Online Business Challenges (with Solutions)

-As the new year embarks, you may have already started reviewing your business strategy to find the new opportunities to grow your business.
-There are many businesses that are still running offline and haven’t yet considered to be a part of the online business world.
-As per the Statista, in 2017, the total share of eCommerce in global retail sales was 10.1% approximately, which is estimated to be 11.6% in 2018.
+As the new year embarks, you might have already started reviewing your business strategy to explore new opportunities for growing your business.
+Many businesses are still running offline and haven’t considered being a part of the online business world.
+According to a report by Statista, the total share of eCommerce in global retail sales was approximately 14.1% in 2019.
+This is estimated to be 16.1% in 2020.

-Before you come up with the idea of opening an online store or starting an eCommerce business, here are some challenges and their solutions that you need to be aware of and consider them with immense importance:
+If you are a new business planning to open an online store or starting an eCommerce business, here are some challenges and their solutions that you need to be aware of and consider them with immense importance:

-Lacking Computer Knowledge and Skills to Develop Web Store
+Lack of Technical Skills to Develop a Web Store

-It’s important that you are aware of some computer skills so that you would be able to setup your online store, at the same time you can promote your products/services using the power of the Internet.
-But, we understand that computer knowledge is not something that everyone posses with.
+You must be aware of the necessary computer skills so that you can set up your online store; at the same time, you can also promote your products/services using the power of the internet.
+But, we understand that computer skills are not something that everyone knows from the start.
 So, the solution to this problem is to hire someone else who can do that for you.

-Getting hold of the right service providers is something that you really need to be aware of.
-From getting the right website developers and designers to the most appropriate optimizers, you would need these service providers for optimum performance of an online business.
+In this case, partnering with the right service providers is something that you can adopt.
+From getting the right website developers and designers to the most appropriate optimizers, you would need these resources for the optimum performance of an online business.
 You need to make sure that you hire a team that is well capable of building an attractive online store, writing influential content, and promoting your products and services in a way that you get more leads and conversions.

-A good idea is to prepare beforehand and get an idea of the features that you require.
-Accordingly, you can search for the service providers.
-If you get hold of the right providers, they will help you to create an online business that is customer friendly, professional, and creative.
+A practical approach is to prepare the requirements beforehand and get an idea of the features that you require.
+Accordingly, you can search for relevant service providers.
+If you get hold of the right providers, they will help you to create an online business that is customer-friendly, professional, and creative.

-Provide a range of payment choices to the customers, as this helps them to make a purchase with their preferred payment mode.
-According to a recent survey by PYMNTS.com, it was noted that around 40 percent of online shoppers tend to leave their carts while completing a transaction due to a complicated payment process.
-The challenge here is to make sure the customer is presented with all the possible payment options as per their choice during the checkout phase.
+Provide a range of payment choices to the customers, as this helps them to purchase with their preferred payment mode.
+According to a recent survey by PYMNTS.com, around 40 percent of online shoppers tend to leave their carts while completing a transaction due to a complicated payment process.
+It is a challenge to make sure the customer is offered all possible payment options as per their choice during the check out phase.

 Creating a Single Account for Online and Offline (in-store) Payments

-Never consider the job done once you made a sale online.
-Just like in the offline world, one of the main challenges of an online business is the need to maintain their customer’s loyalty to be a successful venture.
-In an eCommerce business, a buyer and a seller do not know each other, so the transaction takes places purely based on the trust.
-It’s important to build that trust by providing great customer support and service.
+Never consider the job done after you make a sale online.
+Just like in the offline world, one of the main challenges of an online business is the need to sustain the customer’s loyalty to be a successful venture.
+In an eCommerce business, a buyer and a seller do not know each other, so the transaction takes place purely based on trust and the information provided.
+It’s essential to build that trust by providing excellent customer support and service.

-Though it’s not a happy scenario for a business when their products are returned by the customers, this is something which is a common problem for online businesses.
-When customers are not happy with the delivered item, they return the product to the seller for replacement or refund.
-It becomes very important for you as an internet entrepreneur to handle such things with maturity.
+Though it’s not a happy scenario for a business when the customers return their products, this is something which is a common problem for online businesses.
+When customers are not satisfied with the delivered item, they return the product to the seller for replacement or refund.
+It becomes imperative for you as an internet entrepreneur to handle such claims and requests proactively.

-You should also have a return policy on your website which should clearly suggest the terms and conditions for returning the products after purchasing.
-Also, make sure you mention about the products that are non-returnable to avoid any confusion for the buyer.
+It would help if you also had a return policy on your website, which should suggest the terms and conditions for returning the products after purchasing.
+Also, make sure you mention the products that are non-returnable to avoid any confusion for the buyer.

 Disrupting New Markets for Business Growth

 Customers nowadays expect a very efficient and timely shopping experience while shopping online.
-In that case, it is useful to combine the online and in-store shopping experiences.
-For example, you can offer customers with the option of store pickup or buy online, return in store.
+In that case, it is useful to combine the online and in-store shopping experiences to provide an omnichannel solution to buyers.
+For example, you can offer customers the option of store pickup or buy online, return in-store.
 This creates a level of unique shopping experience for customers and helps drive better sales.

 Limitations of Online Business Models

-While the internet is a great place for doing business, there are few business models that still work best in offline mode.
+While the internet is an excellent place for doing business, few business models still work best in offline mode.
 For example, people buying automobiles care to see the product themselves before making the purchase.